xzxADIxzx/Crawler-Language/README.md

 * ayowl dot wioko\`i coho ingin\`or niw
 * ayowl dot nim\`i ma waoma niw

+If the sentence does not end after the complex part, then you need to put the sign |.

+* ayowl dot wioko\`i ma spor niw
+* adpromet ma medi| arch wuic phur

 There are well-established expressions in the language, i.e. instead of *ayowl dot cu\`i coho yoy niw* you can say just *cu*.
 Or for example *nim nim* translates as delicious.